Minnesota Hospital Registered Nurse Loan Forgiveness Guidelines

-Current cycle: The Loan Forgiveness program for Hospital Registered Nurses is now OPEN.
-Applications are due Friday, October 6.
+Current cycle: The Loan Forgiveness program for Hospital Registered Nurses is now CLOSED.
+Check back in August 2024 for the next open cycle.

-View or download the Hospital Nurse Loan Forgiveness FAQ (PDF).
+View or download the Hospital Registered Nurse Loan Forgiveness FAQ (PDF).

 The purpose of Minnesota’s Health Care Loan Forgiveness program is to recruit and retain health care professionals to needed areas and facilities within Minnesota.
 Loan forgiveness is an important benefit for health care professionals as well as health care facilities and communities experiencing a shortage of access to primary health care services.